MichalRozsival/configuration-agent/scenarios/snmp/README.md

 - Only allow traffic from ATT monitoring server to enter FW1.
 No other traffic except OSPF routing is permitted.
 - Only web, email and ssh services can be sent to RA.
 No other traffic is permitted to RA.

-### Description of the SNMP scenario to be configured using LLM
+### Configuration task: description of the SNMP scenario to be configured using the LLM
 > Configure the SNMP agents on routers RA, RB and RC.
 > - Set the community string to "att-monitoring".
 > - Restrict access to the SNMP service to the 1.1.1.1 host only.